elywin/Devpost/_posts/2021-10-27-ProjectManagement.md

 Not forgetting how will al this be managed and by who, lets see some of the stake holders involved.

 **Project Stakeholders**

 - Project team
 - Sponser
 - suppliers
 - users
 - Support staff

+For a project to be successful there are prerequisites that need to be met.

+**Management Prerequisite**

+- Project planning
+- Project Resource Management
+- Estimation Management
+- Project Risk Management
+- Scheduling Management